peak-gao/code-notes/js-basics-notes-2.md

 4. Default: `undefined` in `strict mode`, global object otherwise.

+Be careful of accidental/unintentional invoking of the *default binding* rule.
+In cases where you want to "safely" ignore a `this` binding, a "DMZ" object like `ø = Object.create(null)` is a good placeholder value that protects the `global` object from unintended side-effects.

+Instead of the four standard binding rules, ES6 arrow-functions use lexical scoping for `this` binding, which means they adopt the `this` binding (whatever it is) from its enclosing function call.
+They are essentially a syntactic replacement of `self = this` in pre-ES6 coding.

 # References
 - [You Don't Know JS: Scope & Closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures)
 - [You Don't Know JS: this & Object Prototypes](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/README.md#you-dont-know-js-this--object-prototypes)